MultiCraft/repixture/README.md

 The original gameplay of Pixture will be preserved, only bugfixes and usability features will be added.
 There will be no major changes to gameplay.

-## Bugs, problems and limitations

-- The v6 mapgen is intentionally disabled

 ## Changelog